andrewgormley/educenter-hugo/exampleSite/content/english/rules/_index.md

 **1.7 – vCoD.gg Organisation**

-1\.7.1 – vcod.gg Admins:
+1\.7.1 – vcod.gg admins:

 * 1.7.11 – razRR-raRR#9282 (49d5ce5c)

-1\.7.2 – vcod.gg Supervisors
+1\.7.2 – vcod.gg supervisors:

 * 1.7.21 – HanNiBaL-K33NB34N#3227 (37740bfa)
 * 1.7.22 – xa1ruZ-xa1ruZ#6662 (98ae2a96)
-* 1.7.23 – OwneD-Mike#7822 (c12eb04e)

-1\.7.3 – vcod.gg Referees
+1\.7.3 – vcod.gg referees:

 * 1.7.31 – skz-skzje#2642 (5fc35d87)
 * 1.7.32 – opfii1ee-supatroopa92#8123 (c9b894d4)
 * 1.7.33 – tanek-t4n3k#7003 (45395642)
 * 1.7.34 – Fantasy-Fantasy?#1116 (4dca5c58)
 * 1.7.35 – Arctic-Arctic#8016 (a5f144e7)
-* 1.7.36 – MAZU-MAZU#2586 (3d66ead8)

 1\.7.4 – Only a referee from this list can be an official spectator.
-Anyone who falsely pretends to be a referee will receive a temporary ban from vCoD.gg competitions.
+Anyone who falsely pretends to be a referee will receive a temporary ban from vcod.gg competitions.

 1\.7.5 – A referee should ensure the match is played according to the rules.